openoakland/openoakland.org/src/projects.md

 In the spirit of continuous improvement and self-reflection, we welcome any and all feedback on OpenOakland projects past and present, as well as the overall project management process.
 Ways you can share your input include:

 - Open an issue in the project's GitHub repository (listed in the project description).
-- Join the project's channel in our [Slack workspace](http://slack.openoakland.org/) and introduce yourself.
+- Join the project's channel in our [Slack workspace](https://join.slack.com/t/openoakland/shared_invite/zt-n4d7tx2t-UVIN7a769e4oc9j7PgM3HA) and introduce yourself (see our [OpenOakland Slack Guide](https://docs.google.com/document/d/1VWZQ_3ehP5j0IOTY0nJClvQPll3ivSkuAdh5YsOhO_U/edit?usp=sharing) for help).
 - Join our next [Hack Night](https://www.meetup.com/OpenOakland/events/) and meet the team.
 - Email our [Steering Committee](mailto:steering@openoakland.org) with your input.